 *1/2 c.
 Chopped nuts if you would like.

 To make the muffins: Preheat oven to 350 degrees Fahrenheit.
 Put muffin liners in muffin pan.

 Combine flour through sugar and whisk together.
 In a separate bowl, combine milk through Canola oil and beat together.
 Add wet ingredients to dry and fold together.
 Gently fold in any additional fruit, chocolate chips and or nuts.

 Using an ice cream scoop, fill muffin cups 2/3 full.
 I sprinkled these with a pinch of sugar over the top.
 Bake for 20-25 minutes or until golden and slightly firm to the touch or until a toothpick comes out clean.

-Here are some flavor ideas:
+Here are some other flavor combinations:

-Apple blueberry muffins: Wheat flour for the 1/2 c. choice, Cinnamon, 1 t. nutmeg, apple juice, blueberries.
+Apple blueberry muffins: Wheat flour for the 1/2 c. flour choice, Cinnamon, 1 t. nutmeg, apple juice, blueberries.